Nutrition and Oral Health for Seniors

 Poor oral hygiene and the spread of oral bacteria has been linked to clogged arteries, stroke, and endocarditis (10).
 Endocarditis is an infection of the inner lining of the heart and heart valves.
 The heart can actually become infected through bacteria in the mouth- the body can do strange things.

-Barriers to Dental Care
+Barriers to Oral Health Care for Seniors

 Common Barriers and Issues